GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     .. note::
         Non-Python (i.e. data) files can also be included in the package.
-An application typically accesses such files by using the :func:`os.path.dirname` function on the ``__file__`` of a module to obtain the name of the directory containing the data file.
+An application typically accesses such files by using the :func:`QFileInfo.absolutePath` function on the :data:`__file__`
+        attribute of a module to obtain the name of the directory containing the data file.
 This approach will also work with deployed applications so long as the file is accessed using the :class:`~PyQt5.QtCore.QFile` class (rather than the standard Python file access functions).

 **Remove all**
     is clicked to remove all the scanned files and directories.